 The bed is only the costly side and might not fit most peoples budgets.
-If you’re looking for something more affordable, the Reverie 8 Series is a similar but cheaper option.
+If you’re looking for something more affordable, the No products found. is a similar but cheaper option.

 - Infinite positions, you can set it however you like

 - Customizable lumbar support, fine-tune the bed’s position until it works perfectly for your back.

 - Uses very quiet motors, you won’t hear it when you change positions

 - Long 20-year warranty, no worry if the product malfunctions

 - It’s quite expensive, the most costly option on our list

 - It is quite heavy at 160 lbs and might be hard to set up and move around with

 2. Best All-Around Option – Classic Brands Comfort Base